nutuml/nutuml/nutuml-core/README.md

 # NutUml
 NutUml is A tool to generate UML diagram via text.
-For online preview you can visit [http://www.nutuml.com/](http://www.nutuml.com/)
+For online preview you can visit [https://www.nutuml.com/](https://www.nutuml.com/)

 ## Get Start

-We describe the upper image by:
+We describe a sequence sample by:
 ```
 Client -> Server : Request
 Server -> Client : Response